 Let’s make a fun grid game for kids to practice following directions playfully!
 A map game can help your child learn the important life skills of map reading and how following directions can lead to a destination.
 This fun grid activity combines following directions with map skills activities.
 Oh, and this following directions activity will get kids moving too!
 Make a grid game at home or in the classroom.

-The goal of this map game is to work your way through the grid by following the directions given.
+The goal of this map game is for kids to work through the floor grid by following the directions given.
 The grid game will have kids practicing counting and using the words left, right, forward, and backward.
 You could also modify to include North, South, East and West as well.

 Have your child start at square one and walk through the grid following your directions.
 Have her face the same directions as the numbers if you use the directions I wrote.
 Stepping to the left or right would require a side step.

 - Take 2 steps backward and 2 steps to the left.